tomaszkolonko/DeepDIVA/HyperparametersTuning.md

 ## Hyper-parameters for Segmentation

-Hyperparemters for the architectures used for the Competition on Layout Analysis for Challenging Medieval Manuscripts task of the [DIVA-HisDB dataset](https://diuf.unifr.ch/main/hisdoc/icdar2017-hisdoc-layout-comp):
+Hyper-parameters for the architectures used for the Competition on Layout Analysis for Challenging Medieval Manuscripts task of the [DIVA-HisDB dataset](https://diuf.unifr.ch/main/hisdoc/icdar2017-hisdoc-layout-comp):

 |                              | Batch Size | Learning Rate   | Learning<br/>Rate<br/>Decay | Momentum  | Weight Decay   | Crop Size | Crops per Page | Pages in Memory |
 |-----------------------------:|:----------:|:---------------:|:---------------------------:|:---------:|:--------------:|:---------:|:--------------:|:---------------:|